-Two More Lawsuits Join Legal Fight Over 2020 Census Citizenship Question
+2 More Lawsuits Join Legal Fight Over 2020 Census Citizenship Question

 Updated at 10:53 p.m.
 ET